A Heteroskedasticity-Robust Overidentifying Restriction Test with High-Dimensional Covariates: Overidentifying Restriction Test

-\begin{remark} The inequality $|{\rm R}_A(\pi,\gamma)|\neq 1$ means that the weighted vectors $A^{1/2}\pi$ and $A^{1/2}\gamma$ are not perfectly parallel.
+We interpret the condition $|{\rm R}_A(\pi,\gamma)|\neq1$ in the following Remark \ref{rem: R neq 1}. \begin{remark} The inequality $|{\rm R}_A(\pi,\gamma)|\neq 1$ means that the weighted vectors $A^{1/2}\pi$ and $A^{1/2}\gamma$ are not perfectly parallel.
 A specific counterexample is $p_z=1$, which entails that $|{\rm R}_A(\pi,\gamma)| = 1$.
-This is why our test, like all other tests for IV validity, requires overidentifying conditions.
-In Appendix \ref{app: pi piA}, we provide more detailed discussions with several examples concerning ${\rm R}_A(\pi,\gamma)$ and the relation between $A^{1/2}\pi$ and $A^{1/2}\pi_A$.
-In the following theoretical results, we focus on the identifiable $A^{1/2}\pi_A$. \end{remark} In the following subsections, we present the testing procedure for \eqref{eq: weighted pi A}.
-Section \ref{subsec: M test} introduces the baseline testing procedure for \eqref{eq: weighted pi A} using the maximum norm $\|A^{1/2}\pi_A\|_\infty$.
-Intuitively, the maximum test has good power when the alternative set has strong signals of $\pi_j \ne 0$ for some $1\le j \le p_z$.
-In practice, when there are many locally invalid IVs, $\|A^{1/2}\pi_A\|_\infty$ can be much smaller than $Q_A$ under finite samples.
-Inspired by the principle of power enhancement \citep{fan2015power, kock2019power}, in Section \ref{sec: power enhance}, we construct an asymptotically zero quadratic statistic by an estimator of $Q_A$ to enhance the empirical power of the original M test.
-The power enhancement procedure utilizes the high power of the M test under sparsity and the desired empirical power enhancement of the Q statistic.
-Next, we give the details of the M and Q statistics.
+This is why our test, like any other test for IV validity, requires overidentifying conditions.
+In Section \ref{app: pi piA} of the supplement, we provide more detailed discussions with several examples concerning ${\rm R}_A(\pi,\gamma)$ and the relation between $A^{1/2}\pi$ and $A^{1/2}\pi_A$.
+In later discussions about the power of the tests, we assume $|{\rm R}_{A^*}(\pi,\gamma)|$ is bounded away from 1 in the alternative sets \eqref{eq: HAstar} and \eqref{eq: H Q}, where ${\rm R}_{A^*}(\pi,\gamma)$ is defined in (\ref{eq: RAstar}), and $A^*$ defined in (\ref{eq:def Astar}) is a population version of $A$. \end{remark} In the following subsections, we propose the testing procedure for the null hypothesis in \eqref{eq: weighted pi A}.
+Section \ref{subsec: M test} introduces a testing procedure for \eqref{eq: weighted pi A} using the maximum norm $\|A^{1/2}\pi_A\|_\infty$.
+Intuitively, the maximum test is powerful when $\pi$ is sparse but with relatively large absolute value of $\pi_j$.
+However, when there are many locally invalid IVs, the maximum test might be less powerful than a quadratic form based test.
+Inspired by the principle of power enhancement \citep{fan2015power, kock2019power}, in Section \ref{sec: power enhance}, we construct an asymptotically zero quadratic statistic by an estimator of $\QA(\pi_A)$ and use it to enhance the power of the original M test.